Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in

 Attracting Them to the Garden

-Ladybugs are wild creatures, and they travel endlessly in search of food and suitable places to breed.
-If you have a population of aphids eating the plants in your garden, then you have one of the key ingredients to attract the attention of the local ladybugs.
+Ladybugs forage endlessly in search of food and suitable places to breed.
+If you have a population of aphids attacking the plants in your garden, then you have one of the key ingredients to attract the attention of the local ladybugs.

-A ladybug house will not attract a colony of ladybugs, and it may not even be enough to entice them to stay.
-Start by creating a wildlife friendly garden that combines a variety of plants including native perennials and shrubs along with the colorful annuals and tasty veggies.
+A ladybug house won't attract a colony of ladybugs, and it may not even be enough to entice them to stay.
+A wildlife friendly garden combines a variety of plants including native perennials and shrubs along with the colorful annuals and tasty veggies.

 So you have lots of flowers and shrubs, a plague of aphids is sucking the life juices from the leaves, but there are no ladybugs to be found?
 Try releasing a thousand or so hungry ladybugs into the garden.

 Ladybugs are raised commercially, and they ship well through the mail.
 If you've provided the right environment, a package of live ladybugs might start a new colony that will protect your garden for several of its generations.

 Releasing Ladybugs Into the Garden